nicholasnobida/web-sprint-challenge-adding-data-persistence/README.md

 There are two possible ways to submit this project to Canvas.
 Lambda Staff will let you know which one applies:

 1. Submitting a pull request to merge `<firstName-lastName>` (or `stretch` if you finished any stretch goals) branch into `main`.
-2. Setting up your fork settings on Github to submit via Codegrade by pushing commits to your `<firstName-lastName>` branch.
+2. Setting up your fork settings on Github to submit via Codegrade by pushing commits to your `<firstName-lastName>` branch